 This Commentary discusses the origins of the doctrine of proportionality, provides examples of its application, and proposes principles to guide courts, attorneys, and parties.
-The principles do not merely recite existing rules and case law but rather provide a framework for the application of the doctrine of proportionality to all aspects of electronic discovery.
-Although the Commentary cites primarily federal case law and rules, the principles are equally applicable to electronic discovery in state courts.
+The principles do not merely recite existing rules and case-law but rather provide a framework for applying the doctrine of proportionality to all aspects of electronic discovery.
+Although the Commentary cites primarily federal case-law and rules, the principles apply equally to electronic discovery in state courts.

 In 1938, the Federal Rules of Civil Procedure ("Federal Rules") were adopted, providing for "the just, speedy, and inexpensive determination of every action."
 FED.
 R. CIV.
 P. 1 (1938).
-Over the years, the Federal Rules have witnessed various technological revolutions, such as the "modern miracle of photographic reproduction," which one court noted "lessen[s] what might otherwise be burdensome transportation of records and documents."2
+Over the years, the Federal Rules have witnessed various technological revolutions, such as the "modern miracle of photographic reproduction,"1 which one court noted "lessen[s] what might otherwise be burdensome transportation of records and documents."2

 Since their enactment in 1938, the Federal Rules have been amended several times to keep pace with the changing demands of courts and parties.
-In 1983, Rule 26(b)(1) was amended to grant courts the authority to limit discovery where it was found to be redundant or duplicative.
-The Advisory Committee noted that the amendments were intended to "guard against redundant or disproportionate discovery by giving the court authority to reduce the amount of discovery that may be directed to matters that are otherwise proper subjects of inquiry."3 This was important, because "[e]xcessive discovery and evasion or resistance to reasonable discovery requests pose significant problems."
-As explained by the Advisory Committee, the amendments were designed to address the problem of disproportionate discovery, listing factors to be considered in determining whether discovery is proportional: the nature and complexity of the lawsuit, the importance of the issues at stake, the parties' resources, the significance of the substantive issues, and public policy concerns.5
+In 1983, Rule 26(b)(1) was amended to grant courts the authority to limit excessive discovery.
+The Advisory Committee noted that the amendments were intended to "guard against redundant or disproportionate discovery by giving the court authority to reduce the amount of discovery that may be directed to matters that are otherwise proper subjects of inquiry."3 This addition was important because "[e]xcessive discovery and evasion or resistance to reasonable discovery requests pose significant problems."4 As explained by the Advisory Committee, the amendments address the problem of disproportionate discovery (without expressly mentioning "proportionality").
+The Committee sets out the general proportionality test: determining whether "the burden or expense of the proposed discovery outweighs its likely benefits" and lists a number of factors bearing on proportionality.
+These include the nature and complexity of the lawsuit, the importance of the issues at stake, the parties' resources, the significance of the substantive issues, and public policy concerns.5

-The Federal Rules were amended again in 1993 to address the tremendous increase in the amount of potentially discoverable information caused by the "information explosion of recent decades" and the corresponding increase in discovery costs with the addition of a new paragraph, Rule 26(b)(2).6 Rule 26(b)(2) provided courts with even greater discretion to limit the scope and extent of discovery.
-The Advisory Committee Notes explain that "[t]he revisions in Rule 26(b)(2) are intended to provide the court with broader discretion to impose additional restrictions on the scope and extent of discovery "7
+The Federal Rules were amended again in 1993 when a new paragraph was added, Rule 26(b)(2).
+This Rule adds further judicial flexibility to address the tremendous increase in the amount of potentially discoverable information caused by the "information explosion of recent decades" and the corresponding increase in discovery costs.6 The Advisory Committee Notes explain that "[t]he revisions in Rule 26(b)(2) are intended to provide the court with broader discretion to impose additional restrictions on the scope and extent of discovery. ..."7